• /

 Track users impacted with errors inbox

-Attribute conventions to capture users impacted
+Custom attributes to track users impacted

 • userId